discord-net/Discord.Net/docs/guides/commands/dependency-injection.md

 ## Setup

-1. Create an @System.IServiceProvider.
+1. Create a @Microsoft.Extensions.DependencyInjection.ServiceCollection.
 2. Add the dependencies to the service collection that you wish to use in the modules.
+3. Build the service collection into a service provider.
-3. Pass the service collection into `AddModulesAsync`.
+4. Pass the service collection into @Discord.Commands.CommandService.AddModulesAsync* / @Discord.Commands.CommandService.AddModuleAsync* , @Discord.Commands.CommandService.ExecuteAsync* .

 ### Example - Setting up Injection